Australian rules football leagues in regional Queensland

 There are several Australian rules football leagues in regional Queensland.

 The sport of Australian rules football has a rich history in Queensland which dates back to the 1860s, however the game outside of South East Queensland was slower to take off than in Brisbane.

 In 1913, a team of servicemen briefly existed on Thursday Island, but was short-lived.
 In 1944, a league of servicemen was formed around the Atherton Tableland.
 Teams represented included Wongabel, Wondelca, Kairi, Mareeba and Ravenshoe.
 The league was a precursor to the nearby Cairns, Queensland league.

 In 1955, the Townsville Australian Football League began.
 Two years later the Cairns Australian Football League was formed.
 AFL was also introduced to Mount Isa.
 In the early 1970s, organised leagues started appearing in Mackay, the Darling Downs and Central Queensland.

 The Australian Football League has occasionally played pre-season matches in Cairns and there have been semi-regular premiership matches on the Gold Coast.

 Current competitions

 AFL Cairns

 AFL Cairns is a semi-professional league that includes clubs from the Cairns region in Queensland, Australia.
-It is widely regarded as the strongest regional Australian rules football league in Queensland and has a large base at Cazaly's Stadium which has staged pre-season Australian Football League matches.
+It is widely regarded as the strongest regional Australian rules football league in Queensland and has a large base at Cazaly's Stadium which has staged Australian Football League matches.

 The league has significant coverage in local media such as The Cairns Post.
 Each year the Grand Final attracts between 2,000–3,000 spectators.